browserengineering/book/book/text.md

 -   Paragraphs are separated from one another

 The browser is now good enough to read an essay or a blog!

-At this point, your browser implementation should contain the following
-functions:

-`parse(url)`
-:   Takes in a string and returns the string host, the numeric port, and
-    the string path.

-`request(host, port, path)`
-:   Takes in a string host, a numeric port, and a string path, and
-    returns the headers (as a dictionary) and the page contents (as a string).

-`lex(source)`
-:   Takes in a string and returns a list of tokens, which are either
-    `Text` or `Tag` (both of which are wrappers around a string).

-`layout(tokens)`
-:   Takes in a list of tokens, and produces a list of rendering
-    commands, which are an *x* position, a *y* position, a string of text, and a font to draw it in.

-`show(tokens)`
-:   Creates a GUI and draws the page to it, using `layout(tokens)` and
-    helper functions `render()` and `scrolldown()`

 Exercises
 =========